Novo Theatre, Dhaka

-Bangabandhu Sheikh Mujibur Rahman Novo Theatre is a planetarium on Bijoy Sharani Avenue of Tejgaon area in Dhaka, Bangladesh.
+Novo Theatre, Dhaka (formerly Bhasani Novo Theatre and Bangabandhu Sheikh Mujibur Rahman Novo Theatre) is a planetarium on Bijoy Sarani Avenue of Tejgaon area in Dhaka, Bangladesh.

 History

-The Bangabandhu Sheikh Mujibur Rahman Novo Theatre opened to public on 25 September 2004.
+The Novo Theatre opened to public on 25 September 2004.
 It was previously named Bhashani Novo Theatre.
 It was made autonomous by Bangabandhu Sheikh Mujibur Rahman Novo Theatre Bill 2010.
 The space center was commissioned by the Ministry of Science and Communication Technology of the Government of Bangladesh.

+On March 20, 2025, the interim government of Bangladesh, through an ordinance, changed the name of the Novo Theater from Bangabandhu Sheikh Mujibur Rahman Novo Theater to Novo Theater.

 Description

 Built on 5.46 acres of land, its spaces range in size from its 21-meter dome, seating 275 people; to three-meter inflatable and portable domes where people sit on the floor.

 Design

 The planetarium was designed by architect Ali Imam.
 The Planetarium dome simulates Earth and its cool blue sky.
 This dome-shaped theater was built with the latest equipment, enabling visitors to soar into space as well as experience the thrills of an interplanetary journey in a three-dimensional environment.
 The curved ceiling represents the sky and shows moving images of planets and stars through projection onto a large-screen dome at an angle of 120 degrees.